buffbahun/js_proj3/README.md

 ## Merge sort

 I have created a function for merge sort.
 For the purpose of visualization the merge function only provides the position of updated array.

+### Note:

+I know the code is very ugly.
+I have a lot to refactor.
+Which I will do later in future(If I not feeling lazy, which btw I always am :laughing:).
+If I refactor the code in future, you won't see this section :wink:.